ifabrisarabellapark/sc-solana-examples/calculator/README.md

 # Solana Program | Calculator :heavy_plus_sign: :heavy_division_sign:
-Construct your own calculator  in the form of a Solana Rust smart contract (or program).
-The calculator is able to perform these math operations: addition, multiplication, subtraction, division.
+Construct your own calculator  in the form of a Solana Rust Program.
+The calculator is able to perform some basic math operations (addition, multiplication, subtraction, division) on the blockchain!

 ---